 The expense ratio of a managed fund is revealing, but not as telling as it should be to assist investment decision making.
 Portfolio managers rack up trading fees, which are not reflected in expense ratios.
 These trading fees can get costly—an average of 1.44%—because investment managers are actively trying and trading to beat the market.
 A fund’s trading fees are usually buried in its prospectus under “trading expense ratio” or TER.
 According to Kenneth Kim,

 “First, mutual funds must pay brokerage commissions when they trade.
 This cost is shared by all mutual fund investors.
 Second, mutual funds will often purchase securities from dealers at ask prices and sell securities to dealers at bid prices.
 Ask prices are higher than bid prices.
 This bid-ask spread represents the dealer’s profits.
 Because mutual fund investors are commingled, the profits that go to dealers when mutual funds trade, in order to accommodate other investors entering or exiting the fund, imposes a cost onto the fund, which is shared by all investors.
 Third, when mutual funds trade, because their trades are often so large, their trades can cause securities’ prices to move.
 Their buying can push prices up, and their selling can push prices down.
-This phenomena is known as price impact, but because the price of the impacted securities tends to return to its previous price, price impact causes mutual funds – and you – to lose money.”
+This phenomenon is known as price impact, but because the price of the impacted securities tends to return to its previous price, price impact causes mutual funds – and you – to lose money.”

 Capital Gain Tax